 - Having a strong reliable influential champion.

-- A formal written decision criteria which you, your sales manager and your sales engineers feel comfortable with.
+- Formal written decision criteria that you, your sales manager, and your sales engineers feel comfortable with.

 - Meeting the Economic Buyer.

 - Understanding the decision process and the paper process.